thainamhoang/adasite/index.md

 3. IMDB rating might also be depending on the **genres** of the movie.

 Let's use partial correlation and "control" for such variables.

+(similar table as above, but with controlled results)

 ## Summary